 - After you submitted the form, our team will review your story.
 We commit to giving you the first feedback within 10 days.
 Since we care about content quality, we might be in touch with you to fine-tune your story to maximize it’s potential.

-- If your story is approved, we will add you as an author on our blog and to DEV publication.
-Once done, we will publish your post on daily.dev/blog (which means your post will be featured on the daily.dev browser extension) and on our DEV publication.
+- If your story is approved, we will publish your post on daily.dev/blog (which means your post will be featured on the daily.dev browser extension).

 - Well done!
 Now it’s time to share your story with the world.